toddred/IssueTracker/README.md

 # IssueTracker
 A issue tracking system for tracking software bugs.
-Built this
+Built this as an example project for my portfolio.